awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-cli.md

      aws iam put-user-policy --user-name user-name --policy-name "policy-name" --policy-document path-to-document
      ```

-     For *user\-name*, specify the IAM user who will assign tasks to Maintenance Windows\.
+     For *user\-name*, specify the IAM user who assigns tasks to Maintenance Windows\.
 For *policy\-name*, specify the name you want to use to identify the policy\.
 For *path\-to\-document*, specify the path to the file you saved in step 1\.
 For example: `file://C:\Temp\mw-passrole-policy.json`
 **Note**
 If you plan to register tasks for Maintenance Windows using the AWS Systems Manager console, you must also assign the `AmazonSSMFullAccess` policy to your user account\.
 Run the following command to assign this policy to your account: